Invariance of $\phi^4$ measure under nonlinear wave and Schr\"odinger equations on the plane: Stochastic quantization

-We can now state that all Wick powers of the Gaussian free field are well-defined.
-This result also translates into regular enough perturbations of the GFF, in particular the $\phi^4$ measure defined below.
+We can now state that the relevant Wick powers of the Gaussian free field are well-defined.
+Furthermore, we show that the result extends to sufficiently regular perturbations of the GFF, of which the $\phi^4$ measure will be an example.